caitlintidmore/DREAMSim/README.md

 - root: histograms
 - csv: hits in each readout cell (2D and 3D)

 Run parameters:

-All run paramteres are defined in "paramBatch03_single.mac" and may be overloaded in "runBatch03_single_param.sh".
+- All run paramteres are defined in "paramBatch03_single.mac" and may be overloaded in "runBatch03_single_param.sh".

-Structure of software:

-`sim/exampleB4b.cc`: main program
-`sim/src/B4DetectorConstruction.cc`:definition of the detector `sim/src/B4bSteppingAction.cc`:access hits at each step `sim/src/CaloTree.cc`:analysis and hit handling

 #### Analysis